You Earned a Ticket!

 This is very bad news for California, because it is uncommonly difficult to recruit principals in this state.

-In California, principals face bigger challenges than school leaders in most states, and they must face those challenges with less help.
-California ranks well below other states in the number of students per administrator.
+In California, principals face bigger challenges than school leaders in most states — and they must face those challenges with less help.
+California's school system is administration-light compared to other states.
 (See chart below.)
-These administrators, in turn, oversee teachers with some of America's largest class sizes.

 It is uncommonly difficult to recruit principals in California.